oektomo/currentMeterSTM32/README.md

 - [ ] Enable the Timer to trigger the ADC
 - [ ] do ADC scan conversion mode
 - [ ] update the platform_config.h

+Note:
+Since we use newlib-nano please becarefull when using printf to print from float data type, it takes so much computation power and storage.

 PC software:
 write to *.txt file